Lily Collins Opens Up About Eating Disorders And Anorexia Struggles

 A photo posted by Lily Collins (@lilyjcollins) on

 Lily Collins made the revelation during her interview with IMDb Studio.
-The Love, Rosie actress confessed the character she plays in To the Bone, which recently premiered at the 2017 Sundance Film Festival, was a very “dramatic role” for her, because she found a deep connection to her character’s anorexia struggles.
+The Love, Rosie actress confessed the character she plays in To The Bone, which recently premiered at the 2017 Sundance Film Festival, was a very “dramatic role” for her, because she found a deep connection to her character’s anorexia struggles.

 Lily Collins revealed that one of the chapters of her 2016’s memoir Unfiltered: No Shame, No Regrets, Just Me was dedicated to her experiences with eating disorders.

-Lily Collins also revealed that a week after she finished writing the chapter, director Marti Noxon sent her a script asking her to play a character battling anorexia in To the Bone.
+Lily Collins also revealed that a week after she finished writing the chapter, director Marti Noxon sent her a script asking her to play a character battling anorexia in To The Bone.
 Although Collins had to lose some pounds for the role, it wasn’t like she did it in her teenage years, as this time the actress was shedding pounds under the guidance of a nutritionist.

 Still in a @SundanceOrg glow.
 Loved being in the portrait studio with @VanityFair and @JustBish for @ToTheBoneMovie!
 As always thank you @KristaSmith for such an open, honest conversation about empowering women, owning our experiences, and supporting one another.
 What a weekend…